jinnko/sls-workshop/README.md

 ## Extra steps

+- In step 4, to export the outputs:

+       npx sls export-env --all

-- In stage 6, to debug the search-restaurants page locally, install https://github.com/jeremydaly/serverless-cloudside-plugin
+- In step 6, to debug the search-restaurants page locally, install https://github.com/jeremydaly/serverless-cloudside-plugin

+       npm i --save-dev serverless-cloudside-plugin